ehmicky/declarative-merge/README.md

 # Use cases

-`partial-merge` is intended for cases where objects/arrays manipulation in JavaScript is not available.
+This is intended for cases where objects/arrays manipulation in JavaScript is not available.

-For example, a library allowing shared configuration file to be extended.
+For example, a library allowing shared configuration files to be extended.

 ```yml
 extend: my-shared-config